andreasmhallberg/readingnotes/Cowell, 2005. A Reference Grammar of Syrian Arabic.md

 - Plural of identification indefinite quantification with *-āt* 370

-  > Some nouns which in the singular designate substance ingeneral, or as a sample of its kind, have plurals (in *-āt*) designating a certain batch or indefinite quantaty of that substance
+> Some nouns which in the singular designate substance in general, or as a sample of its kind, have plurals (in *-āt*) designating a certain batch or indefinite quantity of that substance

   - This quantification is indefinite as it is not quantification in numerical sense.
     - *ḥalīd l-meʿze* 'goats milk' -- *ḥalīd l-meʿze* 'the (particular) goats milk'